bartekrutkowski/fcp/fcp-20200606-hardening.md

 Following are the proposed steps of implementation:

-0. Acceptance of this FCP
+0. Acceptance of this FCP.
-1. Announcement on the relevant mailing lists (list: propose mailing lists)
+1. Announcement on the relevant mailing lists (at least on current@, hackers@, and security@).
-2. Commits landing in CURRENT
+2. Commits landing in CURRENT before branching stable/13, no MFC is planned.
-3. Announcement on FreeBSD Twitter accounts
+3. Announcement on FreeBSD Twitter accounts.
-4. Announcement/article on the FreeBSD website
+4. Announcement/article on the FreeBSD website.
-5. Commits MFC
+5. Announcement on remaining channels (Reddit, FreeSBD forums, etc.).
-6. Announcement on remaining channels (Reddit, FreeSBD forums, etc.)
+6. FreeBSD 13.0-RELEASE with new defaults.
-7. FreeBSD 13.0-RELEASE with new defaults
+7. Turn off (in HEAD) sysctls that interfere with debugging after stable/13 is branched (TBD).

 ## Final Disposition